 What is Kafka?

-How does Kafka work so easy?
+How does Kafka work so easily?

-- It relies on OS kernels for moving the data more quickly and works on the principle of zero copy.
+- It relies on OS kernels for moving the data more quickly and works on the principle of zero-copy.

 - The facility to batch data gives an efficient data compression with I/O latency reduction.

 - It has the ability to scale horizontally via sharding.
 It can shard a title log into hundreds of partitions to thousands.
 This allows it to handle the massive workload easily.